Barbados Traveler Reviews for 2010

 I take my surfboard everywhere I go.
-Even if there aren’t enough waves to surf I paddle on the still waters in order to maintain my upper body strength.
+Even if there aren’t enough waves to surf, I paddle on the still waters to maintain my upper body strength.
 I spend most days at the beach and have found that Sandy Lane is somewhere I can practice my surfing and enjoy the beautiful, picturesque surroundings.

-Have you visited many of the beaches here?
+Have you visited any of the beaches here?

 Yes definitely.
-It’s good in Barbados as it is possible for a visitor to go to any of the beaches on the island regardless of which hotel is nearby, as hotels are not allowed to own a beach so none are private.
+It’s right in Barbados as a visitor can go to any of the beaches on the island regardless of which hotel is nearby, as hotels are not allowed to own a beach, so none are private.